See Solutions Live Register Now

 This type of equipment is also used to bag and pouch and seal common non-food items like hardware store parts and electronics into pre-made bags.

 Bag and pouch sealing equipment is perhaps one of the most common types of machines in this group.
 These machines are the choice for CPGs with a separate bag filling machine upstream in their packaging operation.
-Dedicated solely to the function of sealing pre-made bags or pouches, they are used in various industries.

-Unsealed bags with products inside are conveyed from the filler down to the sealer to create a secure seal that keeps the contents of the bag or pouch intact until the consumer breaks the seal.
 Common sealing technologies include continuous heat, ultrasonic heat and impulse heat sealing, as well as stitching, a non-heat method.
 Choosing a sealing technology will depend on factors including the bagging material and size of the bag, not to mention the product.

 The Doboy CBS-D 750 from Syntegon, shown here running flat bags of tortillas, is a good example of a bag and pouch sealer that uses a continuous heat method called band sealing.